mateusrfiuza/orders/README.md

 # Getting Started

-This is a sample application showcasing the use of Hexagonal Architecture with Domain-Driven Design (DDD), Kafka, Spring Boot, and PostgreSQL.
+This is a sample application showcasing the use of Clean Architecture with Domain-Driven Design (DDD), Kafka, Spring Boot, and PostgreSQL.
 The application is designed to demonstrate the separation of concerns and the modularity of different layers.

 ## Table of Contents